ax-va/Advanced-JavaScript-Course-Khan-2024/terms.md

 2. *Stack and heap*

-The ECMAScript specification does not define whether JavaScript primitives and objects are stored on the stack or the heap.
+The ECMAScript specification does not define whether JavaScript *primitives* and *objects* are stored on the *stack* or the *heap*.
 It depends on the JavaScript engine implementation.
 The rule of *"primitives go on the stack and objects on the heap"* is a misconception.